mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/scala.md

 - Execute a `.jar` program
 `scala {{filename.jar}}`

-- Execute a single Scala command in the command line `scala -e {{command}}`
+- Execute a single Scala command in the command-line `scala -e {{command}}`